 Finding Help for Anorexia Nervosa

-Still, if you or someone in your life is struggling with anorexia nervosa, no amount of outside content, no matter how accurate, is likely to help.
+If you or someone in your life is struggling with anorexia nervosa, engaging with pro-ana content can lead to more harm.

 Resources

-1. Syed-Abdul S, Fernandez-Luque L, Jian WS, Li YC, Crain S, Hsu MH, Wang YC, Khandregzen D, Chuluunbaatar E, Nguyen PA, Liou DM.
+- Syed-Abdul S, Fernandez-Luque L, Jian WS, Li YC, Crain S, Hsu MH, Wang YC, Khandregzen D, Chuluunbaatar E, Nguyen PA, Liou DM.
 (2013).
 Misleading health-related information promoted through video-based social media: anorexia on YouTube.
-Journal of Medical Internet Researc; 15(2):30.
+Journal of Medical Internet Research; 15(2):30.